DimitryDushkin/DimitryDushkin.github.io/posts/gpt_driven_browser_extension_experiment.md

 ![GPT response on initial request](/img/for_posts/gpt-toolbelt/gpt-response-0.png)

-## Strike one - Old API
+## Bug one - Old API

 It was not working, though, since it was replaced with comments article's content extraction and API calls.
 But It's okay.
 After asking to use a specific library for extraction (Readability.js) and a particular OpenAI API for summarisation, it produced, at first sight, quite worthy code.
 With one minor issue -- it was not working. 🤷‍♂️ I asked how to debug an extension and started debugging.

 The first issue was that GPT suggested using old (inexistent) OpenAI API.
 I googled the current one and modified the code.

-## Strike two - "forgot" about permissions to not used Chrome API
+## Bug two - "forgot" about permissions to not used Chrome API

 Secondly, it used `chrome.local.storage` but forgot to set permissions for it in manifest.json.
 I showed GPT an error, and GPT apologised and answered with the correct instructions.